zwang123/face-detector/README.md

 # Face Detector using CNN

 A simple face detector (MD) trained from convolutional neural network (CNN).
-Accuracy is as high as 98%
+Accuracy is as high as 98%, the trained model can distinguish human faces from animal faces without having any animal faces in the training set.

 ## Prerequisites
 * [Python3](https://www.python.org/) (tested on Python 3.7.4)